My Story: The Day I Stopped Eating

-Oh, and if you'd like to check out my new podcast, You, Me, Empathy: Sharing Our Mental Health Stories, click on the button below!
+Oh, and if you'd like to go deeper on mental health and empathy and beautiful stories shared by courageous people, check out my podcast, You, Me, Empathy: Sharing Our Mental Health Stories.

 On the day I stopped eating, I was seated across from my father in a Denny’s.